panique/huge/README.md

 This script has been made to run out-of-the-box.
 Not more config stuff than necessary.

+#####HOW TO INSTALL 1-MINIMAL VERSION

 * 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"
 * 2. change mySQL user and or mySQL password in config/db.php ("DB_USER" and "DB_PASS").

+#####HOW TO INSTALL 2-ADVANCED VERSION

+* 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"
+* 2. change mySQL user and or mySQL password in config/db.php ("DB_USER" and "DB_PASS").
+* 3. as this version uses email sending, you'll need to install a mail server tool on your server [SMTP via PHPMailer coming up].
-* (3.) in the 2-advanced version, you'll EVENTUALLY need to set up a mail server on your linux server. that sounds crazy, but is something you can do within 60 seconds on your linux command line.
+Maybe a mail server is already installed on your server.
+This is something you can do within 60 seconds on your linux command line.
 Please have a look into the file "how to setup mail in PHP.txt" in the "_install" folder.

+#####HOW TO INSTALL 4-FULL-MVC-FRAMEWORK VERSION

+* 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"
+* 2. change mySQL user and or mySQL password in config/db.php ("DB_USER" and "DB_PASS").
+* 3. change the LIB constant in config/config.php to the URL (not path!) of your app.
+* 4. change the RewriteBase in .htaccess to the subfolder of your web/ht_docs/www directory (not path!, not URL!) where your app is in.
+If your app is in the root of your web folder, then pleae delete this line.
+If it's in var/www/myapp, then your line should look like
+RewriteBase /myapp/
+* 5. Mail sending: if you are using a local mail server tool (sendmail) then you can skip this step.
+If you want to use an SMTP account then fill in your credentials in EMAIL_SMTP_... and set EMAIL_USE_SMTP to true.
+* 6. Change the URLs, emails and texts of EMAIL_PASSWORDRESET_... and EMAIL_VERIFICATION_... to your needs.

 ###CONFIGURE